welissonArley/Packages.MAUI/src/MauiDays/readme.md

 ## License

-Mauidays is released under the MIT License.
+MauiDays is released under the MIT License.
 See LICENSE.txt for details.

 <!-- Images -->